Sudan coup: Thousands take to streets in new protests

 "People here are very peaceful.
 These protests are going to continue being peaceful even when faced with the guns," Shaheen al Shaheef, a member of the Khartoum Resistance Committee, told the BBC.

-"However, we do realise the current situation of Burhan - he has lost all his backing.
+"However, we do realise the current situation of [Gen] Burhan - he has lost all his backing.
 This is really a one-person coup, there is nothing, no-one else to back him."

+Later on Saturday, Sudan's Central Doctors Committee said two protesters were shot dead in Omdurman.

+The military has so far made no public comments on the issue.

 At least 10 protesters were reportedly killed in clashes with the security forces this week.